 There have been four invasions of the State, endless terrorism, and a stated Arab policy to blot Israel off the map.
-Israel's life has not been easy, and energies and resources have had to be diverted to defense; yet, few other nations have so transformed their environment.
+Israel's life has not been easy, and energies and resource have had to be diverted to defense; yet few other nations have so transformed their environment.
 Israel's social services are studied by other nations as useful and successful models.
-Culturally, Israel is a major power.
-Almost all are refugees, but there are no refugees.
 The achievement remains compelling.